rsyncOSX/rsyncuidocs/content/en/docs/_index.md

 {{< alert >}}

 A note about the Calendar function: the schedule is implemented by using the Timer library.
 If your Mac goes to sleep, the schedule will NOT fire.
-The schedule will only fire as long as your Mac is "awake".
-Please read the Changelog for version 2.5.3 at bottom of blog.
+The schedule will only fire as long as your Mac is *awake*.
+Refer to the *Getting started* bottom of page about the Calendar.

 {{< /alert >}}